Assemblage (philosophy): Overview

-The term assemblage, in a philosophical sense, originally stems from the French word agencement, whose meaning translates narrowly to English as "arrangement", "fitting, or "fixing".
-Agencement asserts the inherent implication of the connection between specific concepts and that the arrangement of those concepts is what provides sense or meaning ^{[citation needed]}.
-Assemblage, on the other hand, can be more accurately described as the integration and connection of these concepts and that it is both the connections and the arrangements of those connections that provide context for assigned meanings^{[citation needed]}.
+The term "assemblage", as conceived by Deleuze and Guattari, originally stems from the French word agencement, whose meaning translates narrowly to English as "arrangement", "fitting", or "fixing".
+Agencement asserts the inherent implication of the connection between specific concepts and that the arrangement of those concepts is what provides sense or meaning.
+Assemblage, on the other hand, can be more accurately described as the integration and connection of these concepts and that it is both the connections and the arrangements of those connections that provide context for assigned meanings.
+Assemblage might be viewed in contrast to intersectionality: an intersectional analysis takes people's formed identities as objects of study, while assemblage theory considers how people are positioned or arranged such that those identities emerge.
+One can consider not only what it means to be a Black woman but also how she is racialized and sexed, how racism and sexism are organized around her to produce her particular experience as a Black woman.
+To complement intersectionality and its focus on the identity of a subject (in a sense, its "content"), Jasbir Puar offers "ask[ing] not necessarily what assemblages are, but rather, what assemblages do".

-John Phillips (2006) argues that Deleuze and Guattari rarely used the term assemblage at all in a philosophical sense, and that through narrow, literal English translations, the terms, agencement and assemblage, became misleadingly perceived as analogous.
-The translation of agencement as assemblage can "give rise to connotations based on analogical impressions, which liberate elements of a vocabulary from the arguments that once helped form it."
+John Phillips (2006) argues that Deleuze and Guattari rarely used the term "assemblage" at all in a philosophical sense, and that through narrow, literal English translations, the terms "agencement" and "assemblage" became misleadingly perceived as analogous.
+The translation of "agencement" as "assemblage" can "give rise to connotations based on analogical impressions, which liberate elements of a vocabulary from the arguments that once helped form it."